matrix-org/synapse/docs/workers.md

 #### Load balancing

-Multiple instances of this app can be run and requests load balanced between them.
+It is possible to run multiple instances of this worker app, with incoming requests being load-balanced between them by the reverse-proxy.
 However, different endpoints have different characteristics and so admins may wish to run multiple groups of workers handling different endpoints so that load balancing can be done in different ways.